kayshcache/coder-assessment-1/README.md

 ##### Identify - the problem it will solve
 It will automate some of the most rudimentary browser-based inspection and information gathering techniques of ethical hackers during their initial analysis of a web application.
 ##### Identify - the target audience
-Cyber security analysts who are working
+Cyber security analysts who are working in the unix terminal, grepping, vimming, and bashing data for reports and later deeper  analysis of client web services.
 ##### Explain - how a user will use it
 ## Features
 100 words each